 Yesterday we used a SCHMETZ twin needle to sew down the bias strips on our shamrock wallhanging.
 Over the past three days I’ve shown you how easy and quick it could be to make a shamrock stained glass quilt top using helpful tools such as HEATNBOND® Lite Iron-On Adhesive Sheets, the HEIRLOOM Bias Tape Maker – 6mm (¼”) and HEATNBOND® Quilter’s Edge Iron-On Adhesive Tape – 6mm x 13.7m.

 Today we’re going to use another great tool from HEATNBOND to do some fusible applique!

-In Monday’s post I included a PDF document and asked you to print it out and trace it onto the adhesive sheet.
+In Monday’s post, I included a PDF document and asked you to print it out and trace it onto the adhesive sheet.

 Drawing or tracing is a great way to prepare a piece that will be used in a mosaic or stained glass or for a machine applique project when you only have a few pieces to prepare.
 An alternative to drawing or tracing is to use HEATNBOND® EZ Print™ Lite Iron-On Adhesive 10 pcs – 22 x 28cm (8½” x 11″).
-These sheets are especially made for inkjet printers.
+These sheets are specially made for inkjet printers.
 It’s a great product to use when you need to make multiple copies of an applique piece or design.

 For this project you’ll need: